breatheco-de/exercise-postcard/.learn/exercises/10-center-postcard/README.md

 }
 ```

-Note: the `margin: auto;` will center the box horizontally.
++ The `margin: auto;` will center the box horizontally.

-## 😄 Build your website!
+## 🔎 Important:

-Build your website to see how it's looking!
++ Build your website to see how it's looking!